-Calvin College affirms the importance of research involving human test subjects.
-Additionally, the college affirms that human research subjects should be treated with profound dignity and respect befitting their creation in the image of God.
-To protect these values, the college provides for an Institutional Review Board (IRB).
+Calvin University affirms the importance of research involving human test subjects.
+Additionally, the university affirms that human research subjects should be treated with profound dignity and respect befitting their creation in the image of God.
+To protect these values, the university provides for an Institutional Review Board (IRB).

 What does the IRB do?